-Work out a preliminary schedule before seeing your adviser.
+Work out a preliminary schedule before seeing your advisor.
 Be sure to include any lab, quiz, and/or recitation required in addition to a lecture section.
 It is also a good idea to make note of alternate courses in case your first choice is closed.
 Note any course you plan to take on a "Pass/No Pass" (P/N) basis.

 If a class is marked as requiring department consent, obtain a 4-6 digit permission code from the department before registering for the course.
-Permission codes are section specific, one time use numbers and are required for department permission classes.
+Permission codes are section specific, one-time use numbers and are required for department permission classes.
 Permission codes cannot be used after late registration.